nxrighthere/EnkiTasks-CSharp/README.md

 #### TaskSet
 Contains a managed pointer to the task set.

+`TaskSet.pointer` a pointer to a native memory of task.

-`TaskSet.IsCreated` checks if task is created.
+`TaskSet.IsCreated` checks if a task is created.

 #### ProfilerCallbacks
 Contains a managed pointers to the profiler callback functions.